Adam1400/Capture/plan/milestone-5/code.md

 Goal: Finish Writing Code

-* Implement User Stories
+* Implement User Stories X
-* Test-driven workflow
+* Test-driven workflow X
-* Implementation Cycle - Test, Fix, Extend, Improve
+* Implementation Cycle - Test, Fix, Extend, Improve X
-* Implement Core Features
+* Implement Core Features X
-    - Implement a register account system
+    - Implement a register account system X
-    - Implement a login/logout system
+    - Implement a login/logout system X
-    - Implement a profile page
+    - Implement a profile page X

-## Capture - Write code - core features
-### Implement User Stories
-* Users can upload pictures to the website to store for memories.
-* Users can also view posts made by other users on the website.

 ### Test-driven workflow
 Coding is done in chunks with testing between.
 This insures that everything that is implemented in the project functions as intended.

 ### Implementation Cycle - Test, Fix, Extend, Improve

 ### Implement all core features
 Users can now register an account on the website, and log in and log out of their accounts.
 There is a profile page where users can view all of their posts.

+### Finish Writing Code